WowOpenBox/WowOpenBox/README.txt

 Website https://wowopenbox.org/

-Extract all the files into any same same folder.
+Extract all the files into any same normal folder (not Program Files or system folders).
 Run the _RR exe for round-robin.

 Right click edit and configure launchwow.bat to match your desires, if you prefer that to using Battle.net launcher (see links above for tradeoffs).
 Make multiple copies